annaeliana7/readme-anna-template/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/annaeliana7/Code-Review-ToDo-List.git
+- On the terminal run this command git clone https://ADD LINK.git

 - Go to the repository folder using command prompt cd To